-interim target level.
-Fishery and Stock Trends Recent Trend in Biomass or Proxy Biomass was at an historical low level in the early 2000s and has increased rapidly since 2009 due to the recent recruitment of one or two large year classes Recent Trend in Fishing Mortality or Proxy two large year classes.
-Fishing mortality has declined steadily since 2006. ### The standard of the large term of the properties of the Other Abundance Indices represents the interim target level.
-The West Coast South Island trawl survey corroborates the recent Trends in Other Relevant Indicators or Variables strong recruitment. materiors of variables 1
+Fishery and Stock Trends Recent Trend in Biomass or Biomass was at an historical low level in the early 2000s and has Proxy increased rapidly since 2009 due to the recent recruitment of one or two large year classes.
+Recent Trend in Fishing Fishing mortality has declined steadily since 2006.
+Intensity or Proxy